-- 29. It follows from the nature of the remuneration principles proportionality rule, and the limited purposes noted in paragraph 27, that the proportionality levels do not provide comprehensive guidance on how the remuneration principles proportionality rule will apply to a particular firm.
-A firm will still need to consider the application of the remuneration principles proportionality rule to its individual circumstances. - 30.
-A firm should bear in mind that the Remuneration Code may require different responses from firms that fall into the same proportionality level.
-This is illustrated by the following example: - (1) Firm A is a global bank with relevant total assets of £800 billion, with substantial investment banking

-- business, foreign exchange exposures and a complex business model seeking aggressive growth.
+- 29. It follows from the nature of Remuneration 5.1, and the limited purposes noted in paragraph 27, that the proportionality levels do not provide comprehensive guidance on how Remuneration 5.1 will apply to a particular firm.
+A firm will still need to consider the application of the Remuneration 5.1 to its individual circumstances. - 30.
+A firm should bear in mind that the Remuneration Part may require different responses from firms that fall into the same proportionality level.
+This is illustrated by the following example: - (1) Firm A is a global bank with relevant total assets of £800 billion, with substantial investment banking business, foreign exchange exposures and a complex business model seeking aggressive growth.
 It falls into proportionality level one. - (2) Firm B is a large mortgage and savings bank with relevant total assets of £100 billion and a comparatively simple, conservative business model.
 It falls into proportionality level one. - (3) Firm C is a large building society, with relevant total assets of £25 billion and a comparatively simple, conservative business model.
-It falls into proportionality level two. - (4) Remuneration Principle 8 requires, amongst other things, a firm to risk-adjust performance measures to take account of all types of current and future risks (SYSC 19A.3.22R(1)(a)). - (5) Clearly the processes necessary to identify such risks will need to be more sophisticated for Firm A than for Firm B, despite the fact that they fall into the same proportionality level.
+It falls into proportionality level two. - (4) Remuneration 11.1(1)(a) requires, among other things, a firm to risk-adjust performance measures to take account of all types of current and future risks.

+(5) Clearly the processes necessary to identify such risks will need to be more sophisticated for Firm A than for Firm B, despite the fact that they fall into the same proportionality level.
 Indeed, the difference in the necessary sophistication is likely to be greater as between Firm A and Firm B than as between Firm B and Firm C.

-Disapplication of certain remuneration principles for firms in particular proportionality levels
+Disapplication of certain remuneration rules for firms in particular proportionality levels